 Who should attend?

 - Full-time cybersecurity faculty at community colleges, technical colleges, and universities seeking to better prepare students for the workforce with CMMC certification.

 - Small business IT and cybersecurity personnel at DIB businesses pursuing CMMC certification to compete for DoD contracts.
 (Acceptance of participants on a space-available basis.)

 - Contractors, Suppliers, Small Businesses, Vendors: CMMC certification will eventually be required of all DOD contractors including suppliers at all tiers of the supply chain.

 - Third-Party Assessors: The CMMC Accreditation Body (CMMC-AB) developed procedures to certify third party assessment organizations (CP3AO) to evaluate companies' CMMC levels.

 Maturity Levels addressed as part of NCyTE workshop:

 The Office of the Under Secretary of Defense combined several cybersecurity standards and best practices and mapped these controls and processes across several maturity levels.
 Each level will progressively mandate higher technical requirements and assessment—Level 1 through Level 5.
 Each Maturity Level will be covered in this workshop.

-The National Cybersecurity Training & Education Center (NCyTE) is a consortium of colleges, universities, high schools, and industry partners working together to grow and strengthen our nation’s cybersecurity workforce.
+The National Cybersecurity Training & Education Center (NCyTE) advances cybersecurity education in the U.S. by investing in technological innovation, resources, professional development and tools to support faculty, community colleges and the workforce pipeline of tomorrow.
 Currently funded as a national resource center by a National Science Foundation Advanced Technological Education (NSF-ATE) grant, NCyTE is administered by Whatcom Community College in Bellingham, WA.